Find a Recipe!

 Disclosure: This post may contain affiliate links.
 I receive a small commission at no cost to you when you make a purchase using my link.
 Click here for details.

-You really can’t beat a basic banana bread when there are bananas sitting your counter and you need to do something with them.
-Now.
-I try – and enjoy – other recipes with my overripe bananas, but I always come back to banana bread.
+You really can’t beat a classic banana bread when there are bananas sitting your counter and you need to do something with them.
+My version is enhanced with bourbon and chopped pecans for dense, moist, and delicious snack everyone will love.

 Bourbon Pecan Banana Bread - This bourbon pecan banana bread is a great basic banana bread!
 Dense and moist and full of lots of banana flavor, all enhanced with a dollop of bourbon.
 This is a recipe you will make again and again. | justalittlebitofbacon.com

-And why not?
+And why wouldn’t they love it?
 It’s easy to make.
 It’s yummy.
 It freezes well, so you can stash some away for the future.
 It’s great for breakfast, for snacks, and for dessert.
-When you get right down to it, banana bread is just about perfect!
+When you get right down to it, classic banana bread is just about perfect!
 And that doesn’t even take into account all the alterations you can make to the recipe.

 • switch out brown sugar for the white